laleh-bakhtiar/laleh-ai/README.md

-# 🌺 Laleh AI – Q&A Powered by OpenAI + Supabase
+# 🌺 Laleh AI – Q&A Powered by OpenAI

 A Next.js + Netlify app that lets users upload PDFs of Dr. Laleh Bakhtiar’s work and ask questions grounded in her legacy using GPT-4o.